Digital Equity Champions for All Learners: Dedicated Digital Equity Funding Impacts Washington’s Rural School Districts

 Washington’s HB 1365 established the “Digital Equity and Inclusion Grant” program, designed to fund districts in three primary areas: attaining a 1:1 student to learning device ratio, expanding technical support and training for educators, and developing district-based and school-based capacity to assist families and students.
 With this newfound charge from the state legislature, OSPI is actively assisting rural/remote districts, who often lack capacity for effective grant application and management.

 Bre Urness-Straight serves as the educational technology director at the Washington Office of Superintendent of Public Instruction (OSPI), the state education agency that administers the Digital Equity and Inclusion Grant program.
 Urness-Straight shared that several small, rural, and remote districts have already observed the impact of the dedicated funds and additional assistance from OSPI.
-For example, Hoquiam School District, a remote community located on the Western edge of the state, acquired grant funds in recent years for professional learning and new .
+For example, Hoquiam School District, a remote community located on the Western edge of the state, acquired grant funds in recent years for professional learning and new digital tools, such as interactive boards and student devices.
 However, limited staffing prevented effective integration of technology into instruction.
 OSPI therefore worked with the district’s leaders, bringing in technology directors from peer districts, to share resources and collaboratively solve issues.

 In a testimonial about the Digital Equity and Inclusion Grant, one participating district’s educational technology director also reflected, “In the past, we have purchased stuff and given it to teachers with little to no instruction on how to use it, and it becomes frustrating, and they don’t use it, because they don’t know how.
 This grant gave us both the opportunity to get the equipment and to help them get up to speed with how to use it.”